-Here’s what you need to know about HTC Android Pie updates, and when they might actually arrive.
-Google released Android 9 Pie way back in August of 2018, and nearly 10 months later it’s still not here for HTC owners.
-If you’re wondering, “Will my HTC phone get Android 9” we’re here to help.
+Here’s what you need to know about HTC Android Pie updates, and when you might get it.
+Google released Android 9 Pie way back in August of 2018, and here a year later a lot of HTC phones still don’t have it.
+If you’re wondering, “Will my HTC phone get Android 9” here’s what we know.

-Sadly HTC has been mostly silent about software updates.
-Last year the company confirmed at least three devices would get the new update, but now it’s May of 2019 and we’re finally hearing they’ll start in “late May”.
+Sadly HTC is still staying mostly silent about software updates.
+Last year the company confirmed at least three devices would get the new update, but it’s now almost September of 2019 and we’ve only seen a few arrive.
 Google’s Android 9 update is loaded with new features, smart controls, and more.
-Features owners wanted as soon as possible, but are still waiting for.
+Unfortunately, most are still waiting to get or try those features, even on the eve of the Android Q release.

 Will My HTC Phone Get Android 9 Pie?